coderrect-inc/coderrect-github-action/README.md

   - Description: The command to build your project.
 For example, the command to build your whole project might be `make all` instead of `make`.
 - `cleanCommand`
   - Default: `"make clean"`
   - Description: The command to clean your previous build.
-Coderrect need to capture the building process of your project for analysis, therefore if your have a test build before applying Coderrect, we need to clean your test build.
+Coderrect needs to capture the building process for analysis, therefore if you have done a test build before applying Coderrect, we need to clean your test build first.
 - `buildPath`
   - Default: `"."`
   - Description: The relative path for your cmake project's build directory.